icy/icy_picture_modify/README.md

 ## FEATURES

-  Normal users in Piwigo system can delete image or modify image's metadata (author, date, tags, description, date, linking/represented categories).
+  Normal users in Piwigo system can delete image or modify image's metadata _(author, date, tags, description, date, linking/represented categories.)_
   They can upload some images to some categories.

   Advanced ACL allows users to work with any set of images / categories.
-  The newest verion of plugin allows you to work with groups in Piwigo.
+  The newest verion of plugin allows you to work with groups in Piwigo, and allow user to update new version of the image _(inspired from the plugin `photo_update`)_

   This plugin can work on Piwigo 2.2.x, 2.3.x and 2.4.x.